-Counselling Health Centre Chaplaincy Student Support Officer Student Support Hub\including details of the Homefinder service in place.
-Budgeting Creche Student Helpdesk
+Counselling

+Health Centre

+Healthy Campus

+Chaplaincy

+Student Support Officer

+Student Advisor

+Student Support Hub

+MaynoothStudentPad

+Budgeting

+Creche

+Student Helpdesk

 Counselling: The Counselling Service is a confidential and professional service offering support to students on a wide range of psychological, academic, family, social and mental health issues.
 The service offers support on a one-to-one basis, along with a comprehensive range of targeted workshops to support students during their studies.
-Counselling also provides an excellent range of self-help resources, including a recently launched iCBT resource called Silvercloud and an anonymous reporting tool called Speak Out.
-Our Counselling Service increased their resources in January 2021, to include an additional 1.2FTE staff providing student with 1:1 counselling services and targeted workshops.
-In January 2022 the Counselling service further increased it' resources with an additional 1 FTE Counsellor, currently in place until July 2023.
+Counselling also provides an excellent range of self-help resources, including a iCBT resource called Silvercloud and an anonymous reporting tool called Speak Out.
+A new support was introduced in October 2022, when the Counselling Service partnered with Togetherall to provide an online Peer to Peer Support resource for students.
+Togetherall is a digital mental health support service which is available 24/7, is completely anonymous, and is moderated by professionally trained clinicians to ensure the safety and anonymity of all members.
+In addition to Togetherall's online peer community, access to a range of self-help courses and resources is also available on the platform.
+Another online resources, Text MU to 50808, provides access to a free crisis text line support service for students.